Mutual Information Estimation via $f$-Divergence and Data Derangements: Appendix: Experimental Details

 \subsubsection{Analysis for Different Values of $d$ and $N$}

 The class of $f$-DIME estimators is robust to changes in $d$ and $N$, as the estimators' variance decreases (see \eqref{eq:variance_f_dime} and Fig. \ref{fig:VarianceVsBs}) when $N$ increases and their achieved bias is not significantly influenced by the choice of $d$.
 Differently, $I_{NJEE}$ and $I_{CPC}$ are highly affected by variations of those parameters, as described in Fig. \ref{fig:stairs_d5_bs64} and Fig. \ref{fig:stairs_d20_bs1024}.
 More precisely, $I_{CPC}$ is not strongly influenced by a change of $d$, but the bias significantly increases as the batch size diminishes, since the upper bound lowers. $I_{NJEE}$ achieves a higher bias both when $d$ decreases and when $N$ increases w.r.t. the default values $d=20, N=64$.
 In addition, when $d$ is large, the training of $I_{NJEE}$ is not feasible, as it requires a lot of time (see Fig. \ref{fig:computationalTimeAnalysisMain}) and memory (as a consequence of the large number of neural networks utilized) requirements.
+In addition, Fig. \ref{fig:Dfixed_d15_varying_bs} illustrates that the time complexity of the joint architecture is $\Omega(N^2)$, while the complexity of the deranged architecture is $\Omega(N)$.